-Figure 4.- Relative abundance of rainbow trout (RBT), brown trout (LL), white sucker (W SU), black crappie (BL CR), tiger muskie (NPxMK), and sauger/walleye (SA/WE) in H.C.
-Kuhr based on gillnetting data from 1988 to 2007.
+Figure 3.- Relative abundance of rainbow trout (RBT), brown trout (LL), white sucker (W SU), black crappie (BL CR), tiger muskie (NPxMK), and sauger/walleye (SA/WE) in H.C.
+Kuhr based on gillnetting data from 1988 to 2008.
 Rehabilitation of this reservoir and restocking of rainbow trout occurred in 2003.

-Jensen Pond
+Jensen Reservoir

-Jensen pond is a privately owned pond, which has been open to public fishing since 2003.
+Jensen pond is a privately-owned pond, which has been open to public fishing since 2003.
 A windmill aeration system was installed to assist with over winter survival and the reservoir is maintained with annual plants of 1,000 fingerling Arlee rainbow trout.
-In 2006, the voluntary-creel survey box was maintained.
+In 2008, the voluntary-creel survey box was maintained.

 In 2005, anglers expressed high satisfaction rates with their fishing experience, primarily due to the size of fish caught.
 Anglers reported summer catch rate of rainbow trout as 0.35 fish/hour (n=11) and fall catch rates of 0.37 fish/hour (n=16) with frequent catches of one to six pound trout.
-However in 2006 anglers did not report catching any fish during the spring and summer (n=6).

-No gill netting was conducted in 2007 however anglers reported good catch rates of rainbow trout and high satisfaction with the size of fish caught.
-Anglers reported spring catch rates of 2.90 fish/hour (n=3) and summer catch rates of 0.78 fish/hour (n=6).
+However, in 2006 anglers did not report catching any fish during the spring and summer (n=6).
+In 2007, anglers reported good catch rates of rainbow trout and high satisfaction with the size of fish caught.
+Anglers reported spring catch rates of 2.90 fish/hour (n=3), summer catch rates of 0.78 fish/hour (n=6) and fall catch rates of rainbow trout at 1.11 fish/hour (n=6).
+In 2008, one angler reported catching three rainbow trout but did not specify the number of hours fished.